WayneGame/NLP_Metric/README.md

 - Before executing, you need to specify the ```model_name``` so it can be used as an environment variable by ```moverscore_v2```
 - Then the results of this variant will be saved as a CSV file
 - when running the script multiple times with different  ```model_name```s, all resulting files can be merged with [merge_scores](https://github.com/WayneGame/NLP_Metric/blob/main/MoverScore/merge_scores.ipynb), which will save one resulting CSV file comparing the variants

+### XMoverScore
+To experiment with XMoverScore and play around with different models, go into its directory and open [XMoverScore/demo.py](https://github.com/WayneGame/NLP_Metric/blob/main/XMoverScore/demo.py), where you find a modified script from the source folder.
+- The attribute ```variants``` is a list with all transformers you want to test.
+If its a local model, you need to specify the source folder in the [XMoverScore/scorer.py](https://github.com/WayneGame/NLP_Metric/blob/main/XMoverScore/scorer.py) - script.
+If the transformer is on``` huggingface.co```, an additional adjustement in [XMoverScore/scorer.py](https://github.com/WayneGame/NLP_Metric/blob/main/XMoverScore/scorer.py) could be necessary.
+- The results will be saved as a CSV file in the same folder.
+- Plotting: To get the same plots from our report the [XMoverScore/Datenaufbereitung.ipynb](https://github.com/WayneGame/NLP_Metric/blob/main/XMoverScore/Datenaufbereitung.ipynb) -notebook can be used.
+The values from the generated CSV-file will be used.